rodrigosetti/biotopia/README.md

     ..... ..... .....

 At each cycle, a creature may walk only one pixel in each direction.
-The actual move is draw from a creature's internal cyclic movement, that have the following rule:
+The actual move is draw from a creature's internal cyclic movement (i.e. it repeats), that have the following rule:

   * A creature always stands still one cycle (i.e. walk (0,0))
   * Then, at each i-th cycle, the creature will have a movement equals to